farhansiddiqui/webscale_nlp/README.md

 # Web Scale Natural Language Processing
-Web Scale Natural Language Processing is a big data engineering and machine-learning project using Apache Spark to create extract insights from multi-billion document, multi-terabyte corpus like common crawl.
+Web Scale Natural Language Processing is a big data engineering and machine-learning project using Apache Spark to extract insights from multi-billion document, multi-terabyte corpus like common crawl.

 ##Background
 Digital content is growing exponentially.
 In 2013 4.4 ZB (ZB = 1 Billion Terabyte) of digital content was produced*.
 By 2020, the amount of digital content produced will grow to 44 ZB.
 That's a ten-fold increase in seven years.
 Scalable cloud based infrastructure and machine learning are an extremely good fit for processing such vast quantities of data.